Sexism

 Sexism is prejudice or discrimination based on one's sex or gender.
-Sexism can affect anyone, but it primarily affects women and girls.
+Sexism can affect anyone, but primarily affects women and girls.
 It has been linked to gender roles and stereotypes, and may include the belief that one sex or gender is intrinsically superior to another.
-Extreme sexism may foster misogyny, sexual harassment, rape, and other forms of sexual violence.
+Extreme sexism may foster sexual harassment, rape, and other forms of sexual violence.
 Discrimination in this context is defined as discrimination toward people based on their gender identity or their gender or sex differences.
-A notable example of this is workplace inequality.
+Sexism refers to violation of equal opportunities (formal equality) based on gender or refers to violation of equality of outcomes based on gender, also called substantive equality.
 Sexism may arise from social or cultural customs and norms.

 Etymology and definitions

+Sexism may be defined as discrimination, prejudice, or stereotyping based on gender, most often expressed toward women and girls.

+Sexism may also be defined as an ideology which holds that one sex (usually men) is superior to another (usually women).

-According to Fred R. Shapiro, the term "sexism" was most likely coined on November 18, 1965, by Pauline M. Leet during a "Student-Faculty Forum" at Franklin and Marshall College.
-Specifically, the word sexism appears in Leet's forum contribution "Women and the Undergraduate", and she defines it by comparing it to racism, stating in part (on page 3): "When you argue ... that since fewer women write good poetry this justifies their total exclusion, you are taking a position analogous to that of the racist—I might call you, in this case, a 'sexist' ...
-Both the racist and the sexist are acting as if all that has happened had never happened, and both of them are making decisions and coming to conclusions about someone's value by referring to factors which are in both cases irrelevant."
+According to legal scholar Fred R. Shapiro, the term sexism was most likely coined on November 18, 1965, by Pauline M. Leet during a "Student-Faculty Forum" at Franklin and Marshall College.
+Specifically, the word sexism appears in Leet's forum contribution "Women and the Undergraduate", and she defines it by comparing it to racism, stating in part:

-Also, according to Shapiro, the first time the term "sexism" appeared in print was in Caroline Bird's speech "On Being Born Female", which was published on November 15, 1968, in Vital Speeches of the Day (p.
-6).
-In this speech she said in part: "There is recognition abroad that we are in many ways a sexist country.
-Sexism is judging people by their sex when sex doesn't matter.
-Sexism is intended to rhyme with racism."
+According to the Oxford English Dictionary, the first appearance in print of the term sexism was in Caroline Bird's speech "On Being Born Female", delivered before the Episcopal Church Executive Council in Greenwich, Connecticut, and published in 1968 in Vital Speeches of the Day.

-Sexism may be defined as an ideology based on the belief that one sex is superior to another.
-It is discrimination, prejudice, or stereotyping based on gender, and is most often expressed toward women and girls.

-Sociology has examined sexism as manifesting at both the individual and the institutional level.
+Sociologists have examined sexism at the level of the individual as well as of social institutions.
 According to Richard Schaefer, sexism is perpetuated by all major social institutions.
 Sociologists describe parallels among other ideological systems of oppression such as racism, which also operates at both the individual and institutional level.
 Early female sociologists Charlotte Perkins Gilman, Ida B. Wells, and Harriet Martineau described systems of gender inequality, but did not use the term sexism, which was coined later.
 Sociologists who adopted the functionalist paradigm, e.g. Talcott Parsons, understood gender inequality as the natural outcome of a dimorphic model of gender.